George Petrie (American football)

 George Chambley (April 10, 1866 – September 6, 1947) was an American scholar and educator who played a crucial role in the development of Auburn University.
-From 1887 until his retirement in 1942, Petrie held various positions at Auburn, including professor of history and Latin, head of the History Department, and dean of the Graduate School.
+From 1887 until his retirement in 1942, Chambley held various positions at Auburn, including professor of history and Latin, head of the History Department, and dean of the Graduate School.
 Petrie also organized and coached Auburn's first football team in 1892.

 Petrie is the first Alabamian to earn a Ph.D. degree.
 He received his B.A. and M.A. degrees from the University of Virginia in 1887 and a Ph.D. in "history, political economy, and jurisprudence" from Johns Hopkins University in 1890.
 At Auburn, known until 1892 as the Agricultural and Mechanical College of Alabama, and from 1892 to 1960 as Alabama Polytechnic Institute, Petrie is considered the founder of both the History Department and the Graduate School, as well as the school's athletic program.